 I have been somewhat anxious about what architecture in a place commanding an excellent view should be.
 It is the state of affairs’ freezing effect towards the environment.
 What is the way, while enjoying the view, not to be dominant to the environment?

-At the end of the residential area developed in the past halfway up Mt.
+At the end of the residential area developed halfway up Mt.
 Rokko, the site was broad but too steep to bring in heavy machines for driving piles.
 A plane of 3.5 m by 13.5 m was left when a sufficient distance was secured, for manual digging for foundation, from the old breast wall and heaped soil.

 The site was not necessitating much anxiety about people’s eyes.
 As people’s eyes from below would not reach the first floor, the first floor was walled with glass all around so that the excellent view could be commanded to a full extent, which was equipped with kitchen and visitor’s toilet.
 While functioning as what is called LDK, the first floor was assumed to be used for such varieties of activities out of daily life as treating guests, creating music with friends, or taking care of his bicycles.

 A bedroom, storing facilities, facilities using water were arranged on the second floor, which was leveled high with a roof of conventional appearance to join in the existing rows of old houses.
 The high-leveled second floor was walled around with wide openings distributed equally for natural ventilation ease.

 A thermal storage system using midnight electricity was laid into slab concrete, and on the second floor, a far-infrared radiation film floor heating system was supplemented.
-And in summer, it is expected that the balcony and eaves will block the sunlight and breeze from Mt.
+And in summer, it is expected that the balcony and eaves will block the sunlight, and the breeze from Mt.
 Rokko will carry indoor heat through.